Jumzeey/jumzeey/README.md

 <br><br>
 * 🖥  See my portfolio at [jumzeeydev.netlify.app](https://jumzeeydev.netlify.app/)
 * ✉️  You can contact me on [LinkedIn](https://www.linkedin.com/in/jumat-adeogun/) or at [adeogun64@gmail.com](mailto:adeogun64@gmail.com)
-* 🤝  I'm open to collaborating on web or mobile apps projects irrespective of their scale
+* 🤝  I'm open to collaborating on web or mobile app projects irrespective of their scale
 * ⚡  I want to see your digital product(s) thrive in the market.
 Let's work together to make it happen ✨

   <br>